Kwangsa19/SQL-Electronic-Store/README.md

-5. Understand how many times the customers has made transactions.
+5. Understand how many times the customers has made transactions:

 ```
 SELECT Customers.CustomerName, COUNT(Orders.OrderID) AS NumberOfOrders